"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Wazir Singh Phogat, Dr. Ravinder Pal Ahlawat.
 Relationship of Selected Bio-motor Variables to the Performance of 400 Meter Male Sprinters.
-International Journal of Physical Education, Sports and Health.
-2015; 1(5): 46-48.
+Int J Phys Educ Sports Health 2015;1(5):46-48.